 to all fiber received after April 1, 2019

-Sallie’s Fen Fibers will be having a booth at the NH Sheep and Wool Festival,
+Will be at the NH Sheep and Wool Festival, May 9 and 10

 We provide custom minimill processing of YOUR fiber